fbpx

 Preparing for Psychedelic-Assisted Therapy

 It is a must to consult a trained therapist before receiving psychedelic therapy for chronic pain.
-This needs to include talking about medical history, mental health, and the aims for therapy.
-It’s important to be ready emotionally and mentally for the experience by setting objectives, doing mindfulness practices and making sure the setting is secure and cozy.
+This needs to include talking about medical history, mental health, and the aims of therapy.
+These require preparation on the emotional and mental levels.
+This will start with setting objectives, performing mindfulness practices, and ensuring the setting is safe and comforting.

-A “sitter” should be there during the session, someone who can give emotional support if needed.
-After the session, integration should be done through ongoing therapy and self-reflection.
+Someone acting as a “sitter” should be present throughout the session.
+A sitter can provide emotional support as needed.
+After the session, integration is done with continued therapy and self-reflection.

 The Psychedelic Experience and Pain Relief